Frequently Asked Questions

 Q17: How much do trips cost?

-Q18: What is typically included in the price of an international trip?
+Q18: What is typically included in the price?

-A: The program price includes airfare, internal transportation within the country, lodging, breakfast daily, and selected activities/cultural events.
+A: The program price includes transportation within the country, lodging, breakfast daily, and selected activities/cultural events.
 On a typical trip, most lunches and dinners are not included.
-Some activities in-country might be optional and subject to additional cost, but we try to include some activities in all of the trips.
-Visas, where required, are not included in the program price
+All international trips include long haul air.
+Visas, where required, are not included in the program price.

 A: This will depend on the additional activities you choose to participate in, the amount of shopping you do, and what you decide to spend on food and beverages.
-We find that generally people spend around US$500 during their trip, but it really varies by individual and by the cost of the travel destination.
+We find that generally people spend around US$500 during their trip, but it really varies by individual and by the cost of living in each country.
 Some will spend more than that, some less.

-A: For international trips, the flights are booked in advance at group rates; therefore, frequent flyer miles can't be used as a method of payment.
+A: Because the flights were booked in advance at group rates, frequent flyer miles can't be used as a method of payment.
 However, you may be eligible to earn frequent flier miles for many of the Random Walk flights.
 Note that some airline group contracts do not allow frequent flier mileage accumulation or allow a partial accumulation.
-For domestic trips, students are responsible for purchasing their own airfare and can use frequent flyer miles as a form of payment.
+If you would like the flexibility to book your own flight using miles, please consider ranking domestic destinations in your top choices.

 A: A non-refundable $300 deposit is payable at registration and will be applied to your final payment.
-Final payments for all Random Walk Trips are due in early June 2024.
+Final payments for all Random Walk Trips are due on Tuesday June 3, 2025.
 Failure to make payment in full by this date will result in cancellation of your registration.

-A: Booth has engaged professional travel planners – WorldStrides and TourHero – to coordinate the registration process and all logistical arrangements.
-WorldStrides and TourHero in turn work with professional ground teams in each country to manage and implement your Random Walk.
-In addition, sometimes securing group seats and group hotel blocks and locking in prices 8 months in advance ends up costing more than internet specials that you may find.
-The dynamics of planning and transporting and accommodating 16+ people is very different than a personal vacation for 2 or 3 friends.
+A: Booth has engaged professional travel planners to coordinate the registration process and all logistical arrangements.
+The vendors in turn work with professional ground teams in each country to manage and implement your Random Walk.
+In addition, securing group seats and group hotel blocks and locking in prices several months in advance may end up costing more than an internet special or deal that you may find.
+The dynamics of planning and transporting and accommodating up to 20 people is very different than a personal vacation for 2 or 3 friends.
+So yes, you could arrange most of these trips cheaper on your own.
+But it wouldn't be Random Walks!!

 ___________________________________________________________________________________